Aaron-Mok/StereoCamera/README.md

 Coming soon: live video walkthrough, depth map overlay, and stereo reconstruction results.

 ## About Me
-I am an imaging system architect at KLA with a PhD from Cornell University.
+I am an Imaging System Architect at KLA, where I lead the development of advanced optical and imaging subsystems for high-precision inspection tools.
+I hold a PhD in Biomedical Engineering from Cornell University, where my research focused on developing next-generation optical imaging systems for deep-tissue brain imaging.

+🔗 See my work and blog at [https://aaron-mok.github.io/](https://aaron-mok.github.io/).

 ## License
 MIT License